 Some cities just failed to make our list, but you should definitely check them out.

-Thanks for reading our top 10 European cities to visit before Brexit.
+Thanks for reading our top 10 European cities to visit post-Brexit.
 If you have travelled to any of these cities, comment below and let us know about your experiences there.